vruusmann/blog/_posts/2016-07-04-sparkml_realtime_prediction_rest_approach.md

 Secondary output fields are declared as `Output/OutputField` elements.

-Spark ML models indicate the availability of additional details by implementing marker interfaces.
+Apache Spark ML models indicate the availability of additional details by implementing marker interfaces.
 The conversion engine keeps an eye out for the `org.apache.spark.ml.param.shared.HasProbabilityCol` marker interface.
 It is considered a proof that the classification model is capable of estimating class probability distribution, which is a prerequisite for encoding an `Output` element that contains probability-type `OutputField` child elements.

 The wine color model defines a primary target field ("color"), and two secondary output fields ("probability_white" and "probability_red"):